nbyodai/sheistheaisha/src/pages/index.md

           watch your subscriber list and open rates soar.  📨
         title: Newsletter Writing
       - icon: fa-hashtag
         text: Social media is an integral part of every business’ online presence.
-          Engage me to create a relevant and engaging content calendar to help your brand meet and exceed all its social media marketing goals. 📱
+Hire me to create a relevant and engaging content calendar that will help your brand meet and exceed all its social media marketing goals. 📱
         title: Social Media Marketing
       - icon: fa-graduation-cap
+        text: >-
-        text: Let’s work together to empower you or your staff with the skill sets needed to transform your products into profit and your services into sales. 👩🏾‍🏫
+          Let’s work together to empower you or your staff with the skill sets needed to transform your products into profit and your services into sales. 👩🏾‍🏫

+          I've facilitated training in collaboration with[CK Digital Academy](http://www.ckdigitalacademy.com), [Reevyse](http://www.reevyse.com), [Scale My Hustle](http://www.scalemyhustle.com) and [Google Business Group](http://gbglekki.org).
         title: Workshops & Training
       - icon: fa-microphone
         text: Putting together an event and need a speaker on digital marketing?
 Reach